 The PHP agent captures special metrics for WordPress websites.
-When these metrics are collected, a WordPress tab appears in the New Relic user interface: From the New Relic menu bar, select APM > Applications > (selected app) > Monitoring > WordPress.
+When these metrics are collected, a WordPress tab appears in the New Relic user interface: Go to rpm.newrelic.com/apm > (select a WordPress app) > Monitoring > WordPress.

 The collection of WordPress-specific metrics can be controlled by the ini setting

 newrelic.framework.wordpress.hooks.
 It is enabled by default (in versions 5.3 or higher), and can be disabled with:

 Though this setting uses the word "hooks," it controls the collection of all WordPress metrics: hooks, plugins, and themes.